 The Division of Reproductive Endocrinology provides a full line of services for women from menstruation through menopause.
 The division may best be known, however, for its work with couples facing infertility by providing individualized diagnoses and treatments for ovarian factor, male factor, pelvic factor, cervical factor and unexplained infertility.
 The division's Advanced Assisted Reproductive Technology Program was the first in the State of Missouri to offer in vitro fertilization (IVF) services.
 IVF offers hope to couples who are unable to achieve a pregnancy through less-invasive treatment methods.

 Female Pelvic Medicine and Reconstructive Surgery, Urogynecology

-The Division of Female Pelvic Medicine and Reconstructive Surgery help wemen through individualized evaluation and treatment for conditions that affect female pelvic organs.
-Disorders of the pelvic floor, such as pelvic organ prolapse, difficulty with urination or defecation, incontinence of urine or stool, and complcations related to prior surgical procedures involving implanted mesh.
+The Division of Female Pelvic Medicine and Reconstructive Surgery help women through individualized evaluation and treatment for conditions that affect female pelvic organs.
+Disorders of the pelvic floor, such as pelvic organ prolapse, difficulty with urination or defecation, incontinence of urine or stool, and complications related to prior surgical procedures involving implanted mesh.
 The physicians and staff work together with the patient to develop a customized treatment plan tailored to individual goals.
-This treatment plan employs a wide variety of nonsurgical and surgical techniques, including specialized pelvic floor physiotherapy, minimally-invasive vaginal and laparoscopic surgery and sacral neuromdoulation to address these complex pelvic floor conditions.
+This treatment plan employs a wide variety of nonsurgical and surgical techniques, including specialized pelvic floor physiotherapy, minimally-invasive vaginal and laparoscopic surgery and sacral neuromodulation to address these complex pelvic floor conditions.